wp-plugins/advanced-category-column/readme.txt

 4. Customize your links in the settings

 == Frequently Asked Questions ==

+= I just updated o version 1.1 and my links are not styled anymore =

+Due to the updating via WordPress, the stylesheet is now empty.
+I didn' have that in mind, when writing the plugin.
+That bug is now fixed in version 1.2 and another update is strongly recommended.

 = I styled the widget container myself and it looks bad.
 What do I do? =